 2. Stay Well Hydrated

 Hydration is key to a healthy immune system.
 It’s also important for a variety of other reasons including lubing your joints to ward off degeneration, helping your body detox via the kidneys and liver, and helping your brain to function properly.
 Even the connective tissue fascia, encasing your muscles, relies on hydration to function properly (3).
-In fact clumsiness is one of the first indicators of dehydration.
+Did you know clumsiness is one of the first indicators of dehydration?
 When you’re dehydrated you might trip, or bump into the desk or wall as you walk.
 So it’s important to drink lots of water throughout the day (and not just coffee, tea, sodas, and alcohol.)

 One of the first things that can happen as you become dehydrated, is that your mucosal lining inside your nose and mouth will start to dry out.
 (Remember that cotton-mouth feel after a long night of partying?
 Yeah, me neither!)